anuraag-k/PerformanceTestAction/README.md

 ### `results`
 **Optional** Use this option to specify the name of the results file.
 The default name of the result file is the test or schedule name with a timestamp appended.
 You must specify a folder name that is relative to the project to store the test results.

+### `reportHistory`
+**Optional** Use this option when you want to view a record of all events that occurred during a test or schedule run.
+Supported values are jaeger, testlog, null.

+### `swapDatasets`

+**Optional** Use this option to replace dataset values during a test or schedule run.
+You must ensure that both original and new datasets are in the same workspace and have the same column names.
+You must also include the path to the dataset.
+For example, /project_name/ds_path/ds_filename.csv:/project_name/ds_path/new_ds_filename.csv

 ### `userComments`
 **Optional** Use this option to add text that you want to display in the user comments row of the report.

+### `users`
+**Optional** Overrides the default number of virtual users in the run.
+For a schedule, the default is the number of users specified in the schedule editor.
+For a test, the default is one user.

 ### `varFile`
 **Optional** Use this option to specify the complete path to the XML file that contains the variable initialization.